Winwick, Northamptonshire

 Winwick is a small village, a lost settlement and civil parish in West Northamptonshire in England.
 The modern settlement is north of West Haddon.
 A 16th-century brick manor house remains on the site.
 The population is included in the civil parish of West Haddon.

+Name

 The village's name means 'specialised farm of Wina'.
-A few spellings show that it could maybe be 'specialised farm in a nook'.
+A few spellings show that it could be 'specialised farm in a nook'.
 However, the name could come from the Old English 'wicincel' meaning 'small specialised farm'.

+Buildings

 The Historic England website contains details of a total of 16 listed buildings in the parish of Winwick, all of which are Grade II with the exception of the following, which are Grade II*: